chrisfrank/rack-reducer/README.md

 But you may want to run a filter always, with a sensible default when the params don't specify a value.
 Ordering results is a common case.

-The code below will order by `params[:order]` when it exists, and by name otherwise.
+The code below will order by `params[:sort]` when it exists, and by name otherwise.

 ```ruby